SalesforceLabs/piazza/Readme.md

 `make run` to run project.

-To to change the default admin users for your app.
-You can do this by replacing the `piazza.admins` value in your `application.conf` file with this:
+Change the default admin users for your app by updating the `piazza.admins` value in your `application.conf` file.

     piazza.admins=your-twitter-handle-all-lower-case